Gifted and Talented Education (GATE)

 What are the differences between Ability Tests and Achievement Tests?

 An ability test is a test of general reasoning skills, which is the type of test used for identifying gifted students.
-An achievement test is a test of developed skill or knowledge, such as the Smarter Balanced Assessment Consortium (SBAC), former California Standards Tests (CSTs), or those used in classrooms to check progress.
+An achievement test is a test of developed skill or knowledge, such as the Smarter Balanced California State Standards Assessment (SBAs), or those used in classrooms to check progress, such as iReady.

 GATE Identification